Rep. Lisa C. McClain Sells Off Shares of Broadcom Inc. (NASDAQ:AVGO)

 Broadcom Announces Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, September 30th.
-Stockholders of record on Monday, September 22nd were issued a dividend of $0.59 per share.
-This represents a $2.36 annualized dividend and a dividend yield of 0.6%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, September 30th.
+Investors of record on Monday, September 22nd were issued a $0.59 dividend.
+This represents a $2.36 dividend on an annualized basis and a dividend yield of 0.6%.
 The ex-dividend date was Monday, September 22nd.
-Broadcom’s payout ratio is 60.20%.
+Broadcom’s payout ratio is presently 60.20%.

-A number of hedge funds have recently bought and sold shares of the business.
-Chelsea Counsel Co. bought a new position in shares of Broadcom during the third quarter worth approximately $46,000.
-CIBC Private Wealth Group LLC raised its holdings in shares of Broadcom by 42.1% during the 3rd quarter.
-CIBC Private Wealth Group LLC now owns 2,521,836 shares of the semiconductor manufacturer’s stock worth $831,979,000 after buying an additional 747,273 shares in the last quarter.
-CIBC Bancorp USA Inc. bought a new position in shares of Broadcom in the third quarter worth about $399,602,000.
-Bell Investment Advisors Inc boosted its position in Broadcom by 1.9% in the third quarter.
-Bell Investment Advisors Inc now owns 1,638 shares of the semiconductor manufacturer’s stock valued at $540,000 after buying an additional 30 shares in the last quarter.
-Finally, Tcfg Wealth Management LLC grew its position in Broadcom by 9.0% during the 3rd quarter.
-Tcfg Wealth Management LLC now owns 6,315 shares of the semiconductor manufacturer’s stock worth $2,083,000 after acquiring an additional 521 shares during the last quarter.
-76.43% of the stock is owned by institutional investors.
+Several institutional investors have recently made changes to their positions in AVGO.
+Assetmark Inc. lifted its position in shares of Broadcom by 2.4% during the 2nd quarter.
+Assetmark Inc. now owns 1,703,487 shares of the semiconductor manufacturer’s stock worth $469,566,000 after purchasing an additional 39,466 shares during the last quarter.
+PARUS FINANCE UK Ltd lifted its holdings in shares of Broadcom by 175.3% during the first quarter.
+PARUS FINANCE UK Ltd now owns 100,578 shares of the semiconductor manufacturer’s stock worth $16,840,000 after buying an additional 64,038 shares during the last quarter.
+Waterloo Capital L.P. lifted its holdings in shares of Broadcom by 7.0% during the second quarter.
+Waterloo Capital L.P. now owns 48,361 shares of the semiconductor manufacturer’s stock worth $13,331,000 after buying an additional 3,180 shares during the last quarter.
+Geneos Wealth Management Inc. boosted its position in shares of Broadcom by 27.9% in the first quarter.
+Geneos Wealth Management Inc. now owns 64,130 shares of the semiconductor manufacturer’s stock valued at $10,737,000 after acquiring an additional 13,978 shares during the period.
+Finally, RiverFront Investment Group LLC grew its stake in shares of Broadcom by 107.6% in the second quarter.
+RiverFront Investment Group LLC now owns 16,524 shares of the semiconductor manufacturer’s stock worth $4,555,000 after acquiring an additional 8,566 shares during the last quarter.
+76.43% of the stock is currently owned by institutional investors and hedge funds.

-Several research firms have issued reports on AVGO.
-Wall Street Zen downgraded Broadcom from a “buy” rating to a “hold” rating in a research note on Sunday.
-Weiss Ratings restated a “hold (c+)” rating on shares of Broadcom in a report on Wednesday, November 19th.
-Bank of America increased their price target on shares of Broadcom from $300.00 to $400.00 and gave the company a “buy” rating in a research note on Friday, September 5th.
-Deutsche Bank Aktiengesellschaft set a $400.00 target price on shares of Broadcom and gave the company a “buy” rating in a research note on Tuesday, October 14th.
-Finally, Argus lifted their price target on Broadcom from $285.00 to $375.00 and gave the stock a “buy” rating in a report on Monday, September 8th.
-Three analysts have rated the stock with a Strong Buy rating, thirty have assigned a Buy rating and two have issued a Hold rating to the stock.
-Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and an average target price of $374.21.
+A number of brokerages have recently issued reports on AVGO.
+Evercore ISI boosted their target price on Broadcom from $342.00 to $403.00 and gave the stock an “outperform” rating in a research report on Wednesday, October 15th.
+JPMorgan Chase & Co. lifted their price target on Broadcom from $325.00 to $400.00 and gave the stock an “overweight” rating in a research note on Friday, September 5th.
+Benchmark boosted their price objective on Broadcom from $315.00 to $385.00 and gave the stock a “buy” rating in a report on Friday, September 5th.
+Weiss Ratings reiterated a “hold (c+)” rating on shares of Broadcom in a report on Wednesday, November 19th.
+Finally, Piper Sandler lifted their target price on shares of Broadcom from $315.00 to $375.00 and gave the stock an “overweight” rating in a research report on Friday, September 5th.
+Three research analysts have rated the stock with a Strong Buy rating, thirty have given a Buy rating and two have assigned a Hold rating to the company’s stock.
+According to data from MarketBeat, the company has an average rating of “Buy” and an average price target of $377.61.

 About Representative McClain